code-dot-org/code-dot-org/pegasus/emails/10-15-hoc-general-1.md

 ---
 from: 'Hadi Partovi <hadi_partovi@code.org>'
-subject: The Hour of Code
+subject: The Hour of Code 2015
 ---

 Hi friends,

 ## The Hour of Code is coming again!

 The [Hour of Code movement](https://hourofcode.com/) keeps changing the world.
-It’s reached every Apple Store worldwide, the White House, 200 partners, and more than 100 million students in 180 countries.
+It’s reached every Apple Store worldwide, the White House, 300 partners, and more than 100 million students in 180 countries.

 **The Hour of Code is a challenge:** Try learning to code for just one hour and prove that anybody can learn the basics.

 This year can really be a turning point for computer science in our schools — with new tutorials, new prizes, and an ambitious new goal for December 7-13. **Can you get involved?**

 ## Together, we want to reach 100,000 events
-I hope you’ll join us to prove anybody can learn, and every young person deserves to learn how to build technology that will impact everything in their future. *Every* organizer will receive a gift card to Amazon.com or Microsoft’s Windows Store as a thank-you gift.
+I hope you’ll join us to prove anybody can learn, and every young person deserves to learn how to build technology that will impact everything in their future. *Every* organizer will receive a gift card to Amazon or Microsoft’s Windows Store as a thank-you gift.

 ## How can you help?
 - Ask your school to participate
 - Host your own Hour of Code event
-- Or take an hour to learn yourself<br />
+- Or take an hour to learn yourself

 [Here’s how to get involved](https://hourofcode.com/promote)

 <% if international == 'true' %>